dylibso/wasmstore/README.md

   - Revert to the last commit
 - `GET /api/v1/snapshot`
   - Returns the latest commit hash
+- `GET /api/v1/commit`
+  - Returns a JSON object with information about a commit
 - `GET /api/v1/versions/*`
   - Returns an array of pairs (module hash, commit hash) of all previous modules stored at the provided path
 - `GET /api/v1/watch`